linkedtales/scrapedin/README.md

   ```
 ### Tips

+- We already built a crawler to automatically collect multiple profiles, so check it out: [scrapedin-linkedin-crawler](https://github.com/linkedtales/scrapedin-linkedin-crawler)

-Usually in the first run LinkedIn asks for a manual check, to solve that you should:
+- Usually in the first run LinkedIn asks for a manual check, to solve that you should:
   - set `isHeadless` to `false` on scrapedin to solve the manual check in the browser.
   - set `waitTimeMs` with a large number (such as  `10000`) to you have time to solve the manual check.

   After doing the manual check once you can go back with `isHeadless` and `waitTimeMs` previous values and start the scraping.

   We still don't have a solution for that on remote servers without GUI, if you have any idea [please tell us!](https://github.com/linkedtales/scrapedin/issues)

 ### Contribution